equinor/ccsfm/CONTRIBUTING.md

 The following is a set of guidelines for contributing to ccsfm.

-## Ground Rules

-1. Automatic code formatting is applied via pre-commit hooks.
-You can see how to set that up [here](https://pre-commit.com/).
-2. All code must be testable and unit tested.

 ## Tests

 Tests are found in the "tests" directory.
-Tests will make sure that the ccsfm forward model for Cirrus is correctly installed and compatible with ERT.
+Tests will make sure that the CCS forward models are correctly installed and compatible with ERT.

 ## Commits